 61. Indiana Dunes National Park

 Situated in Northwestern Indiana, Indiana Dunes National Park is a United States National Park, taken care of by the National Park Service.
 It was approved by Congress in 1966 as the Indiana Dunes National Lakeshore, the name by which it was familiar until it was nominated the nation’s 61st national park on February 15, 2019.
 The park goes for almost 25 miles (40 km) along the southern coast of Lake Michigan; it consists of nearly 15,000 acres (6,100 ha).
-The park accommodates sand dune, wetland, prairie, river, and forest ecosystems.
-The national park is divided into 15 parcels of various acreages.
+The park accommodates sand dunes, wetlands, prairie, river, and forest ecosystems.
+The national park in the USA is divided into 15 parcels of various acreages.

 62. White Sands National Park

 Situated in the state of New Mexico, White Sands National Park is an American national park.
 The park is located at an average height of about 4,000 feet (1,219 m) in the Tularosa Basin and comprises the southern portion of a 275 sq mi (710 km2) field of white sand dunes made of gypsum crystals.
-The gypsum dune field is the biggest of its type on Earth.
+White Sands National Park is one of the most ancient national parks in the USA, The gypsum dune field is the biggest of its type on Earth.
 The depth of gypsum sand across the total field is nearly 30 feet (9.1 m) below the interdunal surface, while the highest dunes are about 60 feet (18 m) tall.
 This place was designated as a national park on December 20, 2019.